Antarctic Kayaking in the Southern Ocean

 Caution: Extreme cold, sea sickness, rough seas

 Ahoy, matey!
-For a modern Captain Nemo seeking nautical mysteries, sailing the seas around Antarctica may be just the thing for you.
-While you are at the southern continent, Antarctic kayaking is a unique way to experience this austere environment.
+Are you a modern Captain Nemo seeking maritime mysteries?
+The seas around Antarctica are guarded by glowing blue icebergs and giant whales.
+At the southern continent, Antarctic kayaking is a unique way to experience this magical environment.

 Getting to Antarctica

 Land ho!
 We have spotted land along the South Shetland Islands.
-The Antarctic Peninsula is a combination of islands on the western side and the continental mainland.
+The Antarctic Peninsula includes the continental mainland and islands off the western coast.

 Antarctic Kayaking

-To explore Antarctica, there are excursions in the morning and the afternoon, either by motorized Zodiac boat or by kayak.
+To explore Antarctica, there are excursions in the morning and afternoon, either by motorized Zodiac boat or by kayak.
 Before we disembark, we head to the mudroom and put on our dry suit, kayaking booties, kayak skirt, and PFD.
 There is a door leading to the side of the ship where we haul our kayaks outside.
-There are also sturdy inflatable Zodiac boats ready to ferry us to the primeval polar continent.
-We see by penguin colonies, lounging seals, and the remnants of whaling ships and explorers from bygone eras.
+There are also sturdy inflatable Zodiacs ready to ferry us to the polar continent.
+We see penguin colonies, lounging seals, and the remains of whaling ships and explorers from bygone eras.

-Sea kayaking is the ultimate way to reveal Antarctica’s treasures.
-At water level, the craft is inviting to colossal whales and curious seals alike.
-The pace ensures that you see each facet of the kaleidoscopic terrain and hear each piece of ice beneath.
+Sea kayaking is the ultimate way to see Antarctica’s treasures.
+At water level, the craft is non-threatening to colossal whales and curious seals alike.
+The gentle pace gives you time to appreciate the kaleidoscopic terrain and listen to the ice below.

 Penguin Island: Welcome to Antarctica